Confidential Smart Contracts for Ethereum

 James Carlyle, Tudor Malene, Cais Manai, Neal Shah, Gavin Thomas, Roger Willis; with significant additional contributors.

-We present Obscuro, a decentralised Ethereum Layer 2 Rollup protocol designed to achieve data confidentiality and prevent Maximal Extractable Value (MEV) by leveraging hardware-based Trusted Execution Environments (TEE).
+We present Obscuro, a decentralised Ethereum Layer 2 Rollup protocol designed to achieve data confidentiality, computational privacy and prevent Maximal Extractable Value (MEV) by leveraging hardware-based Trusted Execution Environments (TEE).

 The design also focuses on preserving privacy for the limited period when it matters most, which removes the need for a privacy technique that is robust against all adversaries in perpetuity.

 Obscuro sits in what we believe is a sweet spot between the existing rollup-based L2 offerings Optimistic and ZK Rollups.
 The use of confidential computing techniques coupled with economic incentives allows Obscuro to retain the performance and programming model simplicity of Optimistic rollups, and on top of that attain confidentiality, short withdrawal periods, and address MEV.